internet-identity-labs/nfid-docs/content/en/mobile-phone-number-credential.md

 -   `domain: string`
 -   `createdDate: Date`

-The result can currently also come back as `undefined` in the case a user rejects the consent to reveal a proof to you.
-We are working on returning a different type, but for now you should handle this case directly.
+The `result` can come back as the following:
+If `true`, the phone number has not yet been registered with your app If `false`, it has been registered
+If `undefined`, the user declined to share the proof

 **Note**